-Last April I published a blog on the use of the “Friendly From” field to create convincing looking email that would fool most users.
-In this last week there has been a very convincing email doing the rounds asking users to sign up for their Covid Vaccination.
+Last April I published a blog on the use of the “Friendly From” field to create convincing-looking emails that would fool most users.
+In this last week, there has been a very convincing email doing the rounds asking users to sign up for their Covid Vaccination.

 Well, the recent NHS spoof was a simple but very clever twist on this theme.